antvis/G6/docs/manual/tutorial/animation.en.md

 There are two levels of animation in G6:

-- GLobal animation: Transform the graph when the changes are global;
+- GLobal animation: Transform the graph animatively when the changes are global;
 - Item animation: The animation on a node or an edge.

 ## Global Animation